wuhuikx/vllm-project.github.io/_posts/2025-12-16-rocm-attention-backend.md

 **Dual-Kernel Architecture**

-The backend's design centers on recognizing that prefill and decode have fundamentally different computational characteristics:
+The backend's design centers on recognizing that prefill and decode have fundamentally different computational characteristics.
+It utilizes a triton kernel `context_attention_fwd` to perform prefills.

-**Prefill Path: Partition-Based Computation**

-Long prefill sequences are divided into **256-token partitions**.
-This partition size represents a careful balance: large enough to amortize kernel launch overhead and achieve good occupancy, yet small enough to keep memory usage predictable and bounded.
-Each partition is processed independently using Triton's flash attention implementation, which excels at the compute-intensive matrix multiplications required during prefill.

-For each partition, the kernel computes both the attention output and the LSE (log-sum-exp) values.
-These LSE values are critical—they enable mathematically correct merging of results from different partitions.
-Without proper LSE-based merging, simply averaging or concatenating partition outputs would produce incorrect attention scores.

-**Decode Path: Direct PagedAttention**

 For decode (single-token generation), the backend switches to ROCm's specialized PagedAttention kernel `torch.ops._rocm_C.paged_attention` if the head sizes are (64, 128), block sizes are (16, 32), GQA ratios are (1-16), and context up to 131k.
 This kernel is optimized for the memory-bound characteristics of decode: accessing a long KV cache to compute attention for just one new query token.
 The PagedAttention kernel uses block tables for efficient, non-contiguous memory access, allowing it to handle paged KV cache layouts without expensive memory reorganization.
 If the condition is not met, the fallback kernel is a triton kernel `kernel_paged_attention_2d`.

 **The Partition-Based Prefill Strategy**